blogmywiki/mud-pi-babel/README.md

 [create a daemon script](http://jimmyg.org/blog/2010/python-daemon-init-script.html) to run the script in the background every time the server starts.

+Or edit /etc/rc.local to run the MUD server at startup:
+`python /home/pi/simplemud.py &`

 Connecting to the Server
 ------------------------